AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/1_Core/052_CompoundStatements/53_If/req.rst

-SC expectations for If statements (ARM 5.3)
+SC requirements for If statements (ARM 5.3)
 ===========================================